ymz-ncnk/go-client-server-communication-benchmarks/README.md

 # go-client-server-communication-benchmarks
-This project compares the performance of several Golang libraries/frameworks for client-server communication.
+This project compares the performance of several client-server communication libraries/frameworks for Golang.

 # Short Benchmarks Description
 In this benchmarks 1,2,4,8,16 clients send echo requests to the server as